 Pressure canning is done in a special pot that is made specifically for canning.
-A pressure canning pot is used for low acid foods (above pH 4.6).
+A pressure canning pot is used for foods that have low acidity (above pH 4.6).
 It has the ability to heat the foods in the jar to 240°F, rather the the 212°F that the water bath gets to.

 **IMPORTANT** DO NOT mistake your Instant Pot pressure cooker for a pressure canner!
 They are two different tools!

 Foods that are better to pressure can

-- pumpkin, beets, beans, squash, potatoes or other low acid vegetables.
+- pumpkin, beets, green beans, squash, potatoes, corn or other low acid vegetables.

 Pressure canning is not any more difficult than water bath but does require the purchase of the special pot.

 Pro Tip** If your garden is producing more than you can keep up with, freeze your produce first.
 Many foods can be frozen first then canned.
 For more information on freezing see here.

 Step by step water bath canning procedure

-- Sterilize jars.
+Sterilize jars.
 There are 4 different methods to do this.
 NOTE: If process time (0-1000 ft elevation) is over 10 minutes, this step can be eliminated according to the National Center for Food Preservation.
 Lids should be washed in hot, soapy water.
 Then placed in simmering water.
 Do not boil.